FIUS/ttf-backend/doc/ttf-api.md

 # TTF API

-The TTF vvers a self-documented API.
-The swagger documentation can be found under [localhost:5000/api/doc](http://localhost:5000/api/doc)
+The TTF offers a self-documented API.
+The swagger documentation can be found under [localhost:5000/api/doc](http://localhost:5000/api/doc).
+The api itself can be found under [localhost:5000/api](http://localhost:5000/api).

 ## JWT Access Tokens